Ha-Mundo/chef-wise/README.md

 # 👨‍🍳 Chef Wise — AI-Powered Recipe Generator

-**Chef Wise** is a modern React + Vite web app that helps users create recipes based on the ingredients they have on hand.
-It uses Hugging Face’s `Mixtral-8x7B-Instruct` model to generate markdown-formatted recipe suggestions.
+**Chef Wise** is a modern React + Vite web app that generates recipes based on the ingredients the user has available.
+It uses Hugging Face’s `google/gemma-2-9b-it` model to create clean, markdown-formatted recipe suggestions.

 > 🛡️ API security is a top priority: API calls are routed through a secure backend to keep your Hugging Face token private.